alfiyapk/Asset-Management-System/README.md

-The Asset Management System is a full-stack web application developed using PHP, MySQL, HTML, CSS, and JavaScript.
-It helps organizations efficiently manage assets, users, and maintenance workflows, with a focus on usability, role-based access, and real-world application logic.
+The Asset Management System is a full-stack web application built using PHP, MySQL, HTML, CSS, and JavaScript.
+It enables organizations to efficiently manage assets, users, and maintenance workflows with a focus on usability, role-based access, and real-world application logic.

-This project was built end-to-end as part of my learning journey to gain hands-on experience in backend development, database design, and full-stack web application development.
+This project was developed end-to-end as part of my learning journey to gain hands-on experience in backend development, database design, and full-stack web application development.

-🚀 Features
+🚀 Key Features

 Role-based authentication (Admin / User)

-Asset management with CRUD operations
+Asset management with full CRUD operations

-Maintenance request submission and tracking
+Maintenance request submission, tracking, and status updates

-Status updates and notifications
+Notifications for status changes

 Admin and User dashboards

-Search and filter functionality
+Search, filter, and export functionality

 Secure backend logic and structured database design